The knight departs

 1974 - Phil Neal’s son Ashley was born in Liverpool.
 He was a defender on our books in the early 1990’s before moving to Huddersfield Town in December 1996.

 1985 - Ex-reserves forward Ramon Calliste was born in Cardiff.
-The former Welsh Under-21's international joined the club in the summer of 2005 after being released by Manchester United, and top-scored with seven goals for the second string.
-He moved on to Scunthorpe United in July 2006 but was released at the end of the season, having also failed to break into their first team.
+The former Welsh Under-21’s international joined the club in the summer of 2005 after being released by Manchester United, and top-scored with seven goals for the second string.
+He moved on to Scunthorpe United in July 2006 but was released at the end of that season, having also failed to break into their first team.

 2009 - Brendan Rodgers left as Manager of Reading by mutual consent, having been in charge for just six months after guiding them to only six victories in 23 games in charge.